Why We Exist

 Integrity describes the state of sound moral uprightness.
 It is characterized by honesty, truthfulness, respect, and sincerity.
 Integrity in its simplest biblical definition means wholeness or completeness.
 Integrity invites oneself into a partnership with the Holy Spirit.
 This fosters an atmosphere of credibility and plausibility among those to whom we minister and within our communities on campus.
 Integrity promotes long-term success.

 Servant-leadership is a practice that places the good of those led and their progressive maturity over the self-interest of the leader.
 It shares power and status for the sake of the common good of each individual and the community.
 Its chief motive is to serve-first, as opposed to lead-first.
 The final goal is to empower others to become servants themselves.

 Why Reach Students?

 To connect with individuals who would not otherwise encounter a biblical message of Jesus Christ.
 A high percentage of those deciding to become followers of Christ though the efforts of students and staff in Chi Alpha have had no previous exposure to the gospel of Jesus or a Christian church.

 To impact our world’s most influential institution, the college and university campus.
 The social, scientific, and spiritual theories of today’s campuses will become the accepted norm for tomorrow’s grade schools, businesses and television programs.
 What America is and what it will become is directly related to what happens on its university campuses.
 As a nation’s campuses go, so goes the future of the nation.

-To reach the 700,000 international students studying in the United States.
+To reach the more than one million international students studying in the United States.
 Historically, we see an increase in the blessing of God when we focus on reaching the peoples of the world.
 George Barna says international student ministry is an “opportunity of a lifetime.”
 International students speak English, want to make American friends, and want to learn about our culture and our religion.
 These students are at our doorstep.